jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 Direct messaging
 ----------------

-This is a mandatory interface for Secure Partitions consisting in direct message request and responses.
+This is a mandatory interface for secure partitions consisting in direct message request and responses.

 The ``ffa_handler`` Hafnium function may: